Trip Details

 • 4800m

-In today's trek to Saldang Village, you will experience old trade route to Tibet.
-Still, some people go to Tibet for trade than going to Nepali markets.
+In today's trek to Saldang Village, you will experience an old trade route to Tibet.
+Still, some people go to Tibet for trade rather than going to Nepali markets.
 The walk today is still tough, however, you will enjoy the walk via traditional settlements and some species of woods.
-Saldang village is a beautiful settlements with a few local tea houses
+Saldang village is a beautiful settlement with a few local tea houses

 • BF/Lunch/Dinner